 Working on new blog posts is one of those activities.
 My “normal” routine also involves walking 6-7 miles a day.
 That takes a lot of time.
 I also prioritize spending time with Max.
 I keep up with several friends in California and Hawaii.
 All these activities are critical to my well-being.
 As a result, I am adding more healthy dimensions to my life, but I am not dispensing with any activities.
 I am excited to see how these changes will enrich my life, but I must admit to a certain sense of hysteria as time flies by without me accomplishing everything I want to do on a daily basis.

 This may be what retired people mean when they say they do not know how they ever had the time to work for a living.
 Retirement is one of the biggest transitions most of us will ever experience.
 Any kind of transition, whether it be retiring or simply trying to improve one’s emotional and physical health, requires adjustments.
 Learning the right balance in implementing those adjustments takes a little finagling!

-What limitations on resources have you experienced in retirement?
+What adjustments have you had to make to craft the life you want in retirement?
 Please share your perspective by leaving a comment.
 In the alternative, you can email me at email@example.com.